telerik/ajax-docs/api/client/Telerik.Web.UI.RadRotator.md

 The event arguments.

-### itemShowing

-The itemShowing event occurs when an item of the RadRotator control is about to be shown, before the itemShown event.
-This event can be canceled.

-#### Event Data

-##### sender `Telerik.Web.UI.RadRotator`

-The instance of the RadRotator raised the event.

-##### args `Telerik.Web.UI.RotatorCancelEventArgs`

-The event arguments.

-### itemShown
+### itemDataBound

-The itemShown event occurs when an item of the RadRotator control is shown.
-The event is subsequent to the itemShowing event and cannot be canceled.
+The itemDataBound event is raised when an item in the RadRotator is bound to the provided data source.

 #### Event Data